jopemachine-arvis/arvis/README.md

 ## 💬 What is Arvis? why it is needed?

-`Arvis` aims to help you run any scripts or binarys very simple.
+`Arvis` aims to help you run any scripts or binaries very simply.

-I've thought many useful alfred-workflows can run in "cross-platform", that's why I started to work on this.
+I've thought many useful alfred-workflows can run in "cross-platform"; that's why I started to work on this.

-`Arvis` also aims to provide "librarys" to help create such `workflow`, `plugin` more easily.
+`Arvis` also aims to provide "libraries" to help create such `workflow` and `plugins` more easily.

 `Arvis` is intentionally built similar to Alfred, but there could be some different points.